plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 Google traffic bounce rate is at 43% and visit duration is at 3 minutes which makes it one of our top traffic sources.
 Facebook, on the other hand, bring lower quality traffic.
 The bounce rate is 86% and the visit duration is 25 seconds.

-It doesn't necessarily mean that Facebook is a bad traffic source but it does show that things are not exactly what they seem on the surface and that a closer look is necessary to get more useful insights.
+It doesn't necessarily mean that Facebook is a bad traffic source but it does show that things are not exactly what they seem on the surface and that a closer look is needed to get more actionable insights.

 ## Direct / None